aheckmann/mongooser/README.md

   - executing a query dumps the query object to the repl first
   - the `print` helper displays returned arguments in order
   - `print` mimics nodejs repl behavior by assigning the 2nd argument passed to the global `_`.
+  - all queries, as with normal mongoose applications, are run asynchronously

 ## globals